sisl/astra-rl/docs/tutorials/customize_training/problems.md

 ## 2. Built-in / Convenience Problems

 * **`ASTProblem`** — text-first base with a default `advance()` and a reference reward that combines likelihood and moderator scores (ASTPrompter reward).
-* **`HFASTProblem`** — Hugging Face adaptor that subclasses ASTProblem and adds tokenization, generation, and log-prob computation for any HF model.
+* **`HFASTProblem`** — Hugging Face adaptor that subclasses ASTProblem and adds tokenization, generation, and log-prob computation for any HF model that does not have a fixed length (eg. not GPT2, but works for other models like llama models).

 Use these as templates; override or subclass to fit your needs.